Lisa See: Early life

 On February 18, 1955, See was born in Paris, France.
 See's mother was Carolyn See, an American student who later became an English professor, writer, and novelist.
 See's father was Richard See, an American student who later became an anthropologist.

 See's parents were later divorced, and her mother married Tom Sturak.
 See has a half-sister, Clara Sturak.
 See has spent many years in Los Angeles, California, especially in and around the Los Angeles Chinatown.

-Her paternal great-grandfather Fong See (鄺泗) was Chinese, making her one-eighth Chinese.
-This has had a great impact on her life and work.
-She has written for and led in many cultural events emphasizing the importance of Los Angeles and Chinatown.
+Her paternal great-grandfather Fong See (鄺泗) was Chinese, which has had a great impact on her life and work.
+She has written for and led many cultural events emphasizing the importance of Los Angeles and Chinatown.

 Education

 See graduated with a B.A. from Loyola Marymount University in 1979.

 Career

 See was the West Coast correspondent for Publishers Weekly (1983–1996).
-See has written articles for Vogue, Self, and More; has written the libretto for the opera based on On Gold Mountain, and has helped develop the Family Discovery Gallery for the Autry Museum, which depicts 1930s Los Angeles from the perspective of her father as a seven-year-old boy.
-Her exhibition On Gold Mountain: A Chinese American Experience was featured in the Autry Museum of Western Heritage, and the Smithsonian.
+She has written articles for Vogue, Self, and More, has written the libretto for the opera based on On Gold Mountain, and has helped develop the Family Discovery Gallery for the Autry Museum, which depicts 1930s Los Angeles from the perspective of her father as a seven-year-old boy.
+Her exhibition, On Gold Mountain: A Chinese American Experience was featured in the Autry Museum of Western Heritage, and the Smithsonian.
 See is also a public speaker.